 Have you ever considered facilitating an interactive session at a gaming and simulation conference?
 If so, now is your chance to share those experiences and have fun with like-minds!
-The call for proposals is open until June 15, 2018 and we want to hear from you.
+The call for proposals is open until July 1, 2018 (new date!) and we want to hear from you.

 You are invited to submit a proposal to one of our 3 session types: